kasugaijin/hash-compare/README.md

 **To Run**
 * clone this repo and open the project directory in terminal and load 'load_compare.rb'.
-* you can change the hashes beng evaluated by modifying the module in 'hashes.rb'.
+* you can change the hashes being evaluated by modifying the module in 'hashes.rb'.
 * you can run the deep or shallow compare by modifying the method call at the bottom of 'load_compare.rb'